LJDJGC/Learning-log/README.md

 Practice using for...of to mimic the behavior of map().

 Expand your understanding by learning about other array methods such as filter() and reduce().

+## 2025/10/07 Morning
+Learning Content

+This morning, we focused on JavaScript and practiced object and array manipulation.

+Mapping an object array to another array

+Creating a fullName from name and surname

+Using map and arrow functions

+Understanding why () is used around {}

+let usersMapped = users.map(user => ({
+fullName: `${user.name} ${user.surname}`,
+id: user.id
+}));

+Sorting array objects by age

+Using the sort method

+Sort in ascending order using the comparison function (a, b) => a.age - b.age

+function sortByAge(arr) {
+arr.sort((a, b) => a.age - b.age);
+}

+Calculating the average age

+Learn about both for loops and reduce

+Confirming concise syntax using reduce

+function getAverageAge(users) {
+return users.reduce((sum, user) => sum + user.age, 0) / users.length;
+}

+Creating a keyed object from an array

+id Create an object using the key.

+Array → Object Conversion Using Reduce

+function groupById(arr) {
+return arr.reduce((acc, user) => {
+acc[user.id] = user;
+return acc;
+}, {});
+}

+Learning Review

+I learned how to use the {} and () arrow functions.

+I confirmed the basic usage of sort and reduce.

+I'm now familiar with combining array and object operations.

+This knowledge will be useful for data manipulation and data formatting from the server.

+Thoughts for the Day

+You can get a feel for array and object operations by practicing them multiple times.
+Reduce may seem difficult at first, but it's a powerful tool once you get used to it.